by Davy Kraken

 “Then why don’t you stop acting like you’re too good for the Human body God gave you?
-No matter how hard she tries, she can never fully understand what it means to be Human from inside a Quorilaxian body!
+No matter how hard she tries, she can never fully understand what it means to be Human from inside a Laxian body!
 She’ll never know the struggles we face!
-We share a common bond because we confront those challenges together!
+We share a common bond with each other because we confront the same challenges, and you told me yourself that we’re in this together!
 I care about you like you’re a person, not my lapdog!
 You’re supposed to love other Humans!
 She’s a giant alien, Ryan!
 She’s not Human!”

 “She’s more Human than you’ll ever be!”
 I shouted at her, and the exchange came to an abrupt halt.
 Kelly’s expression froze and her eyes practically bulged out of her head.
 Her mouth gaped, moving slightly as though trying to form words but unable to do so.
 We stood there and just looked at each other for a moment as the rain continued to fall from the sky.
 I saw her mouth begin to tremble slightly, and although her face was already very wet from the rain, I was relatively sure I could see tears welling up in her eyes.
 She turned around and started to walk away from me.

 “Shut up!” she interrupted, spinning around to look at me, visibly trying to fight back the tears.
 “I can’t understand you, Ryan!”

 “You’re damn right you were!”

 “Please, Kelly,” I pleaded.
 “Will you forgive me?”

 “What was said was said!
 You can’t take things like that back!”
 She looked at the ground being beaten ceaselessly by the pouring rain.
 “I honestly can’t even stand the sight of you anymore!”
 She turned her back and resumed walking away from me.